Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_2_plan.md

                 application.

 ## Outcome goals
+* Learn how to use `typeswitch` for dispatch.
 * Focus on the *view* in MVC in an eXist-db context.
-* Learn how to use `typeswitch` for dispatch.
 * Connect the data model and view by enhancing the controller.
 * Modularize your code with user-defined functions.
 * Write and run your first tests.
 * Create the gazetteer model for use later.
-* Learn how CI can alert you about regressions.
 * Evaluate whether the best visualization for your data is a map.
 * Use external documentation and tutorials to create and adapt code for your project.
 * Introduce external APIs.